MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/limits-specifications-teams.md

 Per altre informazioni, vedere [Limiti di Exchange Online](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits).

 > [!NOTE]
-> I limiti relativi a dimensioni del messaggio, file allegati e immagini incorporate sono gli stessi per tutte le licenze di Microsoft 365 o Office 365.
-L'invio di messaggi di posta elettronica a un canale non è disponibile in Teams per le organizzazioni di Office GCC/GCCH/DOD.
+> Message size, file attachments, and inline images limits are the same across all Microsoft 365 and Office 365 licenses.
+Emailing a channel is not available in Teams for Office GCC/GCCH/DOD organizations.

 ## <a name="channel-names"></a>Nomi dei canali